hassanalishoro/ProtAI/README.md

 **Trajectory-aware protein–ligand binding affinity prediction with graph neural networks on the MISATO dataset.**

 Most published binding-affinity models train on a single static crystal snapshot per complex.
-ProtAI trains on the whole MD trajectory — 100 frames per complex × 16,972 complexes — so the model sees how the binding pocket actually moves during binding.
+ProtAI trains on the whole MD trajectory, 100 frames per complex × 16,972 complexes, so the model sees how the binding pocket actually moves during binding.

-> **Status:** code complete, production preshard verified at 16,972 / 16,972 complexes.
-Training runs in progress.

 | | |
 |---|---|